zcaudate-me/example.purnam.test/README.md

 Tests are defined in the `test/example/` directory.

+## Document Generation

+To generate a API Document from your tests, run the following in your project root:

+    > mkdir doc
+    > lein midje-doc

+A html file will be created at `/doc/index.html`.
+This is generated directly from the unit test file at `/test/example/test_sweet_doc.cljs`.
+The generated output can be seen [here](http://purnam.github.io/example.purnam.test/).

 ## Tutorial

 There is a quick video showing how to get the testing framework set up and a typical workflow:
 [![ScreenShot](https://raw.github.com/purnam/example.purnam.test/master/karma-testing.png)](http://www.youtube.com/watch?v=9mryE5vggR0&feature=youtu.be)

 ## License